eyolfson/site-ecegit/README.md

    `source venv/bin/activate`
 3. Install the requirements using `pip install -r requirements.txt`
 4. Initialize the database with `python manage.py migrate`
+5. Initialize gitolite with `gitolite setup -a USERNAME` and follow the `django-gitolite` instructions
-5. Start the server with `python manage.py runserver`
+6. Start the server with `python manage.py runserver`

 ## CAS